Dr Chris Gale

 We are undertaking a national study collecting information about newborn babies who have coronavirus and need medical care or who are born to mothers who have coronavirus.
 We will be asking all paediatricians and neonatologists in the UK to report any babies that meet the surveillance case definition to the BPSU every week.

 We are asking for weekly reporting of neonatal complications of coronavirus disease (COVID-19) because this is a public health emergency.

 Any baby or infant:

-Please report any neonate that meets the case definitions for neonatal complications of coronavirus disease (COVID-19).
+Please report any neonate that meets the case definitions for neonatal complication of coronavirus disease (COVID-19).

 This study is funded through a grant from the Department of Health and Social Care (reference: PR-PRU-1217-21202)